rasika1205/Sentinel/README.md

 ## 🤝 Team

-This project is built collaboratively for OpenAI Hackathon:
+This project is built collaboratively for Hackathon:

 - Rasika Gautam
 - Pulkit Gupta